mrliu1212/Multi-Task-Waste-Recognition/object detection/README.md

-Here is a clean version of the README **without emojis**, and written in a concise, professional style.

----

 # Waste Object Detection – Project README

 This repository provides a complete workflow for preparing a custom waste-detection dataset and training YOLOv8-based object detection and segmentation models.
 It includes dataset preparation scripts, augmentation pipelines, and multiple model-training configurations.